koba04/jsconf-jp-presentation/packages/slide/slides/3-declarative-programming.md

 It's a React Element.
 React creates an abstraction layer using React Element on top of the DOM.

-But it might be too low level as primitivies for your application.
+But the level might be too low as primitivies for your application.
 You can build your abstraction layer on the layer React creates.
-It makes your applications clean and keep consistency.
+It makes your applications clean and keeps consistency.
 -->

 # Abstract your application components